jimmydin7/custom-programming-language/README.md

 **View demo & docs [here](https://jimmydin7.github.io/custom-programming-language/docs)**

 A simple programming language built from scratch in Python.
-Includes full lexer (tokenizer), parser, and interpreter This version supports basic features like:
+Includes full lexer (tokenizer), parser, and interpreter (no real-world senario, just educational) This version supports basic features like:

 - Variable declarations (with `int` and `string` types)
 - Printing output using `say()`